Moving Away With A Child After Divorce Or Separation

-Often at the time of separation or divorce, one spouse needs the financial, emotional and child care support of his or her family who may live in another city or state.
+Often at the time of separation or divorce, one spouse needs the financial, emotional and child care support of their family who may live in another city or state.
 Also, in today’s business environment, professionals must often consider relocating to advance their careers or to take advantage of new job opportunities.

 In parent and child relocation cases, far-reaching decisions must be made regarding custody and visitation arrangements.
 As an experienced Austin family law firm, Weinman & Associates, P.C. frequently represents parents interested in relocating with their child.
 We also represent parents who want to prevent the other parent from relocating with the child or who want to ensure a strong and continued relationship with the child in the event of relocation.